-Bachelor of Arts in Communication (Journalism)
+- Bachelor of Communication (Journalism)

-- Benefit from strong international links and exchange opportunities in Asia, Europe and North America, including the European Erasmus Mundus Journalism, Media and Globalisation Masters Program
+- Benefit from strong international links and exchange opportunities in Asia, Europe and North America, including the European Erasmus Mundus Journalism, Media and Globalisation Masters Program.

 - Outstanding journalism graduates from other universities may apply to pursue advanced work in a separate one-year, full-time honours course.